Surprising CBD Statistics 2022: Who Uses it, How, and Why?

 At least once per day 19% 23%

-The percentages are based on all-female/ male CBD consumers.
+The percentages are based on all female/ male CBD consumers.
 This shows that, even though there are more female CBD product users overall than males, they tend to use it less frequently.

-CBD Stats in the United States
+CBD Statistics in the United States

-• California with $730 million, New York with $215 million, and Florida with $291 million are the top states for CBD product sales in 2019.
-(Source: Statista, 2019)
+• California with $3,318 million, Florida with $1,807 million, and New York with $1,550 million, are the top states for CBD product sales in 2024.

 • Hemp-derived CBD products contain less than 0.3% THC and are legal in all 50 US states.
 (Source: Food and Drug Administration, 2020)

-• The most popular uses of CBD in the US are pain relief (64%), insomnia (42%), and anxiety (49%).
-(Source: SingleCare, 2020)
+• The most popular uses of CBD in the US are pain relief (40%), anxiety (20%), insomnia (11%), Arthritis (8%), Migraines, and Headaches (5%)

-• Colorado is the top-selling state for cannabis, with sales of more than $1 billion since 2014.
-(Source: CNN, 2019)
+• California is the top-selling state for cannabis, with sales of around $5.9 billion in 2023.

 CBD Statistics by Age

-• CBD is used by approximately 8% of seniors 65 and over.
+• CBD is used by around 32% of individuals aged 18-25 and never used (68%)

-• CBD is used by nearly 11% of people aged 50-64.
+• CBD is used by 62% of people aged 26-41 years and never used (38%)

-• CBD is used by 16% of people aged 30-49.
+• CBD is used by nearly 59% of people aged 42-57 years and 41% never used it.

 This can also be divided into categories based on how often they are used: